hoLiSiBaChiNi/Seisbench_CWA/README.md

-# Seisbench_CWB
+# Seisbench_CWA
-use model in seisbench to auto-picking wave with CWB data.
+use model in seisbench to auto-picking wave with CWA data.